pelican-eggs/eggs/minecraft/proxy/java/README.md

 Velocity is a Minecraft server proxy with unparalleled server support, scalability, and flexibility.

 #### VIAaaS
-[VIAaaS](https://github.com/ViaVersion/VIAaaS) is the Minecraft plugin VIAaaS made standalone as a proxy.
+[VIAaaS](https://github.com/ViaVersion/VIAaaS) is the Minecraft plugin ViaVersion made standalone as a proxy.

 #### Waterfall
 [Waterfall](https://papermc.io/downloads#Waterfall)